 This module provides you with the skills needed to work independently and to interrogate critically the evidence of your practice in terms of knowledge and change creation.
 It provides you with the opportunity to demonstrate your learning within the workplace through an independent learning journey culminating in a written project of 7000 words.

-- ability to learn in new and unfamiliar situations from differing sources and experiences
+- learn in new and unfamiliar situations from differing sources and experiences

-- ability to manage complexity and critically analyse, synthesise and evaluate new information in the context of its use
+- manage complexity and critically analyse, synthesise and evaluate new information in the context of its use

-- ability to use information literacy, ICT tools and numeracy skills as appropriate to find, valuate, process, present and communicate information
+- use information literacy, ICT tools and numeracy skills as appropriate to find, valuate, process, present and communicate information

-- ability to frame and address issues appropriate to your work, being aware of their context and environment
+- frame and address issues appropriate to your work, being aware of their context and environment

 - independently plan, monitor, evaluate and improve your own learning and performance.